nachogon1/organization-repositories-checker/README.md

     3. In PUT methods I would add etag checkups to avoid strange user experiences.

-    4. The organization_check API uses our db crud to access the database to make easier the tests.
-However, it should call the Steps API to make it more scalable, in this way it could be deployed as an independent microservice.
-(For that the tests would increase in difficulty as I would have to mock it with a a fake server as it happens with the Gitcalls).
+    4. The organization_check service uses our db endpoint to access the database to make easier the tests.
+However, it should call the Steps API with an http request to make it more scalable, in this way the organization_check service could be deployed as an independent microservice.
+(For that case, the tests would increase in difficulty, as I would have to mock it with a a fake server as it happens with the Gitcalls in the integration test).

 Build

     1. I am not a “make” expert.
 I did what I could in the shortest period of time.
-Sorry.

     2. For building in test or live systems.
 I would use some shell script in the pipeline where I would create the different envs.
 So far, I called develop.env to the environment of the project.